 Where Does Granite Come From?

 The majority of the world’s granite countertops are quarried in Brazil, Italy, India, and China.
 Each region has it’s own specific characteristics.
-Brazil is responsible for producing one of the world’s most unique granite, Van Gogh, also known as Blue Fire, which has an incredible blue color.
+Brazil is responsible for producing one of the world’s most unique granites, Van Gogh, also known as Blue Fire, which has an incredible blue color.

-Granite is the most well known igneous rock, mostly because it is so commonly seen as kitchen countertop or bathroom vanity top.
+Granite is the most well known igneous rock, mostly because it is so commonly seen as a kitchen countertop or bathroom vanity top.
 It’s also used for monuments, building veneers, and paving stone.

 Durability of Granite

 Granite is widely considered to be one of the most durable natural stones because of its creation process.
 It takes thousands and thousands of years of extreme pressure for granite to reach it’s final state, making it incredibly dense.
 The strength of granite is said to rival that of diamonds, which are actually used to cut the stone into slabs at quarries.

 Granite can be considered as the literal building block of humanity.
 It’s been used for creating some of the most iconic structures like the NYC Public Library and Mount Rushmore, and it was also one of the first writing materials.
 Many hieroglyphics and even the 10 Commandments were etched into the granite.
 Ancient cultures used mass amounts of manpower to chisel stone from quarries and to move it sometimes more than 500 miles.
 To transport the stones, it is said that a system of logs as makeshift wheels was used.
 None of this was an easy process because of the strong, heavy nature of granite.

 Granite Countertops in the Present Day